isaacmg/MedFuse/README.md

 ============
 Multi-modal fusion approaches aim to integrate information from different data sources.
 Unlike natural datasets, such as in audio-visual applications, where samples consist of “paired” modalities, data in healthcare is often collected asynchronously.
 Hence, requiring the presence of all modalities for a given sample is not realistic for clinical tasks and significantly limits the size of the dataset during training.
 In this paper, we propose MedFuse, a conceptually simple yet promising LSTM-based fusion module that can accommodate uni-modal as well as multi-modal input.
 We evaluate the fusion method and introduce new benchmark results for in-hospital mortality prediction and phenotype classification, using clinical time-series data in the MIMIC-IV dataset and corresponding chest X-ray images in MIMIC-CXR.
 Compared to more complex multi-modal fusion strategies, MedFuse provides a performance improvement by a large margin on the fully paired test set.
 It also remains robust across the partially paired test set containing samples with missing chest X-ray images.

+- Basic changes to work with new MIMIC-IV format

 Overview of the MedFuse network
 ====================================